Meet the 2021 Broward County Artist Support Grantees

 Born and raised in Northern Ohio, Daniel Marosi has maintained a dynamic studio practice while working in the creative fields of graphic design, scenic design and animation for network television.
 His visual investigations center on the power of words and phrases, challenging their implicit authority and the reliance of spirituality and faith to form personal perceptions of reality.

-Project: ‘Survivors Stroll’ sharing a story of survival and playing music for survivors of rape and incest.
+Project: ‘Survivors Stroll’ shares a story of survival and playing music for survivors of rape and incest.

 Myrna Meeroff is an Argentine born musician, singer and dancer.
 She began her artistic career as a writer of poems, songs and stories then began ballet, tap and jazz.
 She has been a member of the Miami City Ballet Orchestra, Florida Grand Opera, Southwest Florida Symphony, Boca Symphonia, and the Florida Classical Orchestra.